 How Are Co-Occurring Disorders Treated?

 Dealing with issues of this nature can seriously hinder your ability to focus on sobriety.
 So we work with you through individualized treatment administered by our licensed, knowledgeable professionals to help you deal with any underlying conditions.
-These sessions will enable you to understand better the relationship between the dual disorders and how they can amplify your distress.
-Once you recognize these factors, you can better deal with the issues at hand.
+These sessions will enable you to understand better the relationship between dual disorders and how they can amplify your distress.
+Once you recognize these factors, you can better deal with the issues.

 Dual Diagnosis Treatment